 “God grant it!” said the mother, but she did not believe it would be so.
 She took a little stick and propped up the green plant which had given her daughter such pleasure, so that it might not be broken by the winds.
 She tied the piece of string to the window-sill and to the upper part of the frame, so that the pea tendrils might have something to twine round.
 And the plant shot up so fast that one could almost see it grow from day to day.

 “A flower is really coming,” said the mother one morning.
 At last she was beginning to let herself hope that her little sick daughter might indeed recover.
 She remembered that for some time the child had spoken more cheerfully, and that during the last few days she had raised herself in bed in the morning to look with sparkling eyes at her little garden which contained but a single pea plant.

 A week later the sick girl sat up by the open window a whole hour, feeling quite happy in the warm sunshine, while outside grew the little plant, and on it a pink pea blossom in full bloom.
 The little maiden bent down and gently kissed the delicate leaves.
 This day was like a festival to her.

 “Our heavenly Father himself has planted that pea and made it grow and flourish, to bring joy to you and hope to me, my blessed child,” said the happy mother, and she smiled at the flower as if it had been an angel from God.

-“I am getting beautifully fat,” said the pea; “I expect I shall burst at last; no pea could do more than that, I think.
+“I am getting beautifully fat,” said the pea; “I expect I shall burst soon; no pea could do more than that, I think.
 I am the most remarkable of all the five that were in the shell.”
 And the sink agreed with the pea.